lgalaz/fullstack-javascript/react/NextJS_Basics_SSR_CSR/explanation.md

 ## CSR (Client-Side Rendering)

-The browser downloads a JS bundle and renders the UI on the client.
+Meaning: the browser downloads a JS bundle and renders the UI on the client.

 Pros: fast subsequent navigation, rich interactivity.
 Cons: slower initial render, SEO challenges if no pre-render.

 ## SSR (Server-Side Rendering)

-The server renders HTML per request.
+Meaning: render HTML on the server for every request, then hydrate on the client.

 Pros: better SEO, faster first contentful paint.
 Cons: more server load, slower TTFB if data is slow.

 SSR still hydrates on the client.
-The server sends HTML, and the client attaches event handlers during hydration.
+The server sends HTML, and the client attaches event handlers during hydration (React matches the server-rendered HTML to its virtual tree and makes it interactive without re-rendering everything).

 ## SSG (Static Site Generation)

-Pages are generated at build time.
+Meaning: render HTML at build time and serve the same file for every request.

 Pros: very fast, cached on CDN.
 Cons: content is fixed until rebuild.

 ## ISR (Incremental Static Regeneration)

-Pages are generated at build time but can be updated on a schedule.
+Meaning: start with static HTML, then revalidate and rebuild pages in the background on a schedule or trigger.

 ISR combines static delivery with background revalidation so you avoid full rebuilds.